hynky1999/Bakalarka-code/README.md

 # Bakalarka-code
-This repository contains source codes for my experiencts conducted for bachelor thesis.
+This repository contains source codes for my experiments conducted for bachelor thesis.

 ## Layout